Joohansson/NanoRPCProxy/README.md

 * Slow down IPs that doing requests above limit
 * Block IPs for a certain amount of time that are doing requests above limit
 * IP black list (TODO)
-* Supports basic authorization (username / password)
+* Supports basic authentication (username / password)
-* Supports multiple users via authorization
+* Supports multiple users via authentication
 * Additional request tokens purchasable with Nano (TODO)
 * Listen on http and/or https with your own SSL cert (or use another proxy like Cloudflare to serve https)